kayhhh/ONE-BILLION-CRABS/NOTES.md

 A 512KB chunk size, for example, was about the same speed as the syncronous version.
 After trying a few different sizes, 16MB seemed to work best for my machine.

+I also started using BTreeMaps instead of HashMaps to store the running counts for each item.
+BTreeMaps are sorted, so I figured it might save a step later on, but I have no idea whether it helped or hurt performance.

-There are a lot of unnecessary allocations and copies, but even so this parallel line reading brought a 10x increase in speed.
+There are a lot of unnecessary allocations and copies, but even so these changes brought a 10x increase in speed.

 ## Result